 How to make it go viral (like COVID but helpful):

 Defense lobbyists are humans whose job is “convince politicians that death is profitable.”
-They currently get $1,813 back per dollar of papers invested in democracy corruption.
+They currently get $1,813 back per dollar invested in democracy corruption139.

 Show them a spreadsheet: